CS2103AUG2016-W11-C2/main/docs/DeveloperGuide.md

 [comment]: # (@@author A0133367E)
 ### 4. Model component

-As mentioned above, the `Model` component stores and manage Agendum's task list data and user's preferences.
-It also exposes a `UnmodifiableObservableList<ReadOnlyTask>` that can be 'observed' by other components e.g. the UI can be bound to this list and will automatically update when the data in the list change.
-It does not depend on other components such as `Logic` and `Storage`.
+As mentioned above, the `Model` component stores and manages Agendum's task list data and user's preferences.
+It also exposes a `UnmodifiableObservableList<ReadOnlyTask>` that can be 'observed' by other components e.g. the `UI` can be bound to this list and will automatically update when the data in the list change.

+Due to the application of the **Observer Pattern**, it does not depend on other components such as `Storage`.
+The model interact with the `Storage` components by raising events such as `ToDoListChangedEvent`, `ChangeSaveLocationRequestEvent` and `LoadDataRequestEvent` to save and load data from the hard disk.

 The `Model` class is the interface of the `Model` component.
 It provides several APIs for the `Logic` and `UI` components to update and retrieve Agendum’s task list data.
 The **API** of the model component can be found at [`Model.java`](../src/main/java/seedu/agendum/model/Model.java).